emulatoreggs/emulatoreggs/docs/emulators/nintendo/azahar.md

     * {{ discover }}
 2. Search for "Azahar" and click "Install" on the top right of the software page For Azahar In Desktop Mode, open Konsole or a terminal of your choice
-3.
-4. Type the following two lines, one at a time, and press enter after each line:
+3. Type the following two lines, one at a time, and press enter after each line:
-    * `flatpak override org.DolphinEmu.dolphin-emu --filesystem=host --user`
+    * `flatpak override org.azahar_emu.Azahar --filesystem=host --user`
     * {{ flatseal }}